 7. Wash and clean your car before shipping

 Take your car to the car wash for a thorough clean.
-This will allow you to clearly inspect the vehicle for damage before it is shipped.
+This will enable you to check the vehicle for damage before its shipping.

 Inspect your vehicle thoroughly to be aware of its condition before the move.
 It's very important that the initial inspection takes place in your presence as you can also click photographs of the vehicle to keep a track of its condition as a proof.

 In situations that are out of your control, there is always the possibility of something going wrong.
-If you know your car is going to be on a long route to your new destination, it may be wise to purchase a moving insurance policy.
-By signing onto a policy, you will have more peace of mind that if anything happens, you're covered.
+If you know your car is going to be on a long trip to your new home, it may be wise to purchase a moving insurance policy.
+Signing onto a policy will give you peace of mind that if anything happens, you're covered.

-Prepare a list of questions to ask when shipping a car, and check with the auto mover about what insurance coverage they offer for your vehicle.
-If the auto mover does not provide insurance, they might work with a third party insurance company.
+Prepare a list of questions to ask when shipping a car, and check with the auto mover whether they offer insurance coverage for your vehicle.
+If they don't provide insurance, they might work with a third-party insurance company.

-One of the most useful tips for shipping your car is that you must have your keys and a spare -- one for the moving company and one for you.
-The moving company will need a key for transport and delivery -- whether that's just for taking it off the truck or ship or for driving it directly to you.
+One of the most useful tips for shipping your car is that you must have your keys and a spare set - one for the auto transport and one for you.
+The moving company will need a key for transport and delivery - whether that's just for taking it off the truck or ship or for driving it directly to you.

-You also don't want to arrive at your new location and discover that you have lost your original set and are unable to drive your car.
+You also don't want to arrive at your new home only to discover that you have lost your original set and are unable to drive your car.

-Be clear when informing the company about the specifications of the vehicle, then let them decide whether they can ship it or not.
-Some auto shippers are capable of moving cars that do not run, but not all movers will have the equipment needed.
+- Be clear when informing the company about the specifications of the vehicle, then let them decide whether they can ship it or not.
+Some auto transport companies are capable of shipping cars that do not run, but not all auto movers will have the equipment needed.

-After the delivery of your car, inspect it carefully for damages or missing items:
+- After your car is delivered, inspect it carefully for any damage or missing items.

 - And refer to the initial inspection documentation.